-SINGAPORE (ICIS news)--Saudi Polyolefins Co has delayed the start-up of its new 270,000 tonne/year polypropylene (PP) line in Al Jubail by two weeks to the middle of March, a source close to the company said on Thursday.
+SINGAPORE (ICIS news)--Saudi Polyolefins Co has again delayed the start up of its new 270,000 tonne/year polypropylene (PP) line in Al Jubail by more than two weeks to early April, a source close to the company said on Thursday.

 The company currently operates two PP lines with a combined capacity of 450,000 tonnes/year.
-With the start-up of the new line, the company’s PP capacity at Al Jubail will increase to 720,000 tonnes/year.
+With the opening of the new line, the company's PP capacity at Al Jubail will increase to 720,000 tonnes/year.

 Saudi Polyolefins is a joint venture between Tasnee (National Industrialisation Co) and LyondellBasell.
 SEPC is a joint venture between Sahara Olefins Co (24.4%), Tasnee (50.6%) and LyondellBasell (25%).

 For the latest chemical news, data and analysis that directly impacts your business sign up for a free trial to ICIS news - the breaking online news service for the global chemical industry.

 Get the facts and analysis behind the headlines from our market leading weekly magazine: sign up to a free trial to ICIS Chemical Business.

 |ICIS news FREE TRIAL|